LaCy: What Small Language Models Can and Should Learn is Not Just a Question of Loss: Implementation Details

 We assess the \emph{acceptability} of predicted tokens using an LLM as a judge.
 We fix a validation batch of size $112$.
 Starting from token 1, at each position of each tokenized document, we record the model's proposed next token (corresponding to the highest logit, i.e., greedy decoding) alongside the the ground truth next token.

-We prompt Gemini 2.0 Flash to score the semantic and factual validity of the proposed next token using the prompt below.
+We prompt a frontier model to score the semantic and factual validity of the proposed next token using the prompt below.
 We manually verified that this matches our intended intuition of acceptability.

 For each query, the outputted score is extracted and averaged across all model queries.